biertisch/42_libft/README.md

 ---
 ### License & Contact

 This repository is open for learning and reuse.

-If you have questions or ideas, feel free to open an issue or reach out.
+Contributions, suggestions, and discussions are welcome — feel free to open an issue or reach out.